dmrokan/gsl4godot_gsl/doc_sphinx/interp.rst

 .. _fig_interp-compare:

 .. figure:: /images/interp_compare.png
+   :scale: 60%

-   Comparison of different interpolation methods
+   Comparison of different 1D interpolation methods

 The output is shown in :numref:`fig_interp-compare`.
 The cubic method exhibits a local maxima between the 6th and 7th data points